Mass--radius relations, surface redshift, and echo time of neutron-star--wormhole system with chaotic magnetic field and anisotropic matter: Magnetized configuration of NSWH systems

 However, it should be emphasized that these large-radius configurations arise from the use of a polytropic EOS in the low density range, for which such extended radii are mathematically allowed.
 The absence of observational counterparts for these configurations is further supported by the fact that they correspond to extremely small ADM masses, approaching zero and thus lying far below the canonical mass of $1.4\,M_\odot$.

-In contrast, within Approach~1, WH+NS systems with similarly large radii can be realized only at the cost of extremely large masses.
+In contrast, within Approach~1, NSWH systems with similarly large radii can be realized only at the cost of extremely large masses.
 In particular, for $h=2$, the total mass obtained in Approach~1 can exceed $8\,M_\odot$, significantly larger than the mass of the secondary compact object in GW190814.
 Moreover, increasing the surface magnetic field further enhances both the mass and radius of the system: for $B_s = 10^{16}\,\mathrm{G}$, the resulting configurations can attain total masses exceeding $14\:M_\odot$.
 This highlights the extreme and observationally challenging nature of such configurations.

-Approach~2 yields configurations with radii in the range of $0$-$0.7$~km, as shown in Fig.~2.
+Approach~2 yields configurations with radii between $0$-$0.7$~km, as shown in Fig.~\ref{fig:mr_magnetized}(b)~and~(d).
 The corresponding MR curves exhibit significantly steeper trends compared to those obtained with Approach~1.
 For $B_s = 10^{16}\,\mathrm{G}$, systems with low anisotropy parameter $h$ display the usual steep MR behavior, with only a mild flattening forming a shallow hump.
 In contrast, for anisotropic cases, a pronounced hump gradually develops as $h$ increases, while the steep branch becomes progressively shorter.
 In particular, for $h=2$, the maximum mass of the system no longer occurs along the steep branch of the MR curve, but instead is reached at the peak of the hump structure, although this peak remains relatively moderate and does not form an extreme maximum.

-Figs.~\ref{figRsrmagnetized}(a) and (c) show the stellar surface radius and the wormhole throat radius obtained using Approach~1 for $B_s = 1\times10^{15}\,\mathrm{G}$ and $B_s = 1\times10^{16}\,\mathrm{G}$, respectively, while Figs.~\ref{figRsrmagnetized}(b) and (d) display the corresponding results obtained using Approach~2.
-From Figs.~\ref{figRsrmagnetized}(a), (b), and (c), we find that the wormhole throat radius curves for different values of the anisotropy parameter $h$ nearly coincide and exhibit almost identical slopes.
-This indicates that anisotropy primarily affects the range of the curves rather than their overall trend, consistent with the behavior observed in the non-magnetized configurations.

-In contrast, for the configuration with $B_s = 1\times10^{16}\,\mathrm{G}$ within the framework of Approach~2, a different trend emerges: the wormhole throat radius curves exhibit noticeably different slopes.
-This behavior can be understood as a consequence of variations in the stellar surface radius $R_s$ in this case, which in turn influence the value of the throat radius $r_0$, since $r_0$ depends on $R_s$.
+The behavior observed in Fig.~\ref{fig:mr_magnetized} can be understood by recalling how the reference scales are fixed in the two approaches.
+In both cases, the calibration is performed with respect to the corresponding pure NS solutions.
+In Approach~1, the surface radius of the NSWH system is fixed to coincide with the radius of the pure NS, while in Approach~2 the total ADM mass is fixed to the mass of the pure NS at the same central density.